naseermk/3Dtumorsimulator/README.md

 Several physical properties, such as the radius, elastic modulus, membrane receptor and ligand concentration, and adhesive interaction, characterize each cell.
 For more details see: https://journals.aps.org/prx/abstract/10.1103/PhysRevX.8.021025

+%%%%%%%%%
+main.m is main code implementing cell growth, dynamics, and birth-death processes Force.m is the code which at each time step calculates the force experienced by cells initCubicGrid.m specifies the initial position of cells randgaussrad.m is generates normally distributed random numbers shifted by the mean and standard deviation